hibernate/hibernate-github-bot/README.md

    [as explained here](https://quarkiverse.github.io/quarkiverse-docs/quarkus-github-app/dev/create-github-app.html#_initialize_the_configuration).
 3. Running `./mvnw quarkus:dev`.

+## Deployment

-### Deployment
+### Current process

 Just push to the `main` branch.

 The `main` branch is automatically deployed in production through [this GitHub action](.github/workflows/deploy.yml).
 The app is pushed to an OpenShift cluster.

-### Maintenance

-You can check the current health of the bot at the corresponding project in the OpenShift console.
+Maintainers can review the application, check the current health and update configuration/secrets on the OpenShift console.

-See the team resources for more details.
+Link to the console: https://console-openshift-console.apps.ospo-osci.z3b1.p1.openshiftapps.com/k8s/cluster/projects/prod-hibernate-infra

+### Setting it up

+TODO: document this someday...
+See https://github.com/quarkusio/search.quarkus.io/blob/main/README.adoc#setting-it-up